 When geologic changes are identified, the DME, the Chief Geologist, and the Chief of Construction and Materials should be immediately notified.
-The Chief Geologist will determine whether a new geologic inspection and re-testing of units is required.
+The Chief Geologist will determine whether a new geologic inspection and re-testing of bed(s) and/or geologic unit(s) is required.
 The Chief of Construction and Materials will determine whether the source is allowed to remain on PQL 3.4 or allowed to be used for OGCA to projects under contract with or without restrictions or conditions.